-Chest cancer refers to reccurences in the chest wall.
-Hyperthermia therapy combined with radiation is very effective in treatment of chest wall recurrences.
-Clinical study (1) conducted by researchers showed a sharp difference in cancer response when previously radiated breast cancers recurrent in the chest wall were given both hyperthermia and radiation therapy as opposed to radiation therapy alone.
-Of those patients who received the combined therapy, 68.2% received a complete response from the treatment, as compared to 23.5% who received a complete response from radiation therapy alone.
-Contact our hyperthermia center to explore your options!
+Chest cancer refers to re-occurrences in the chest wall.
+Hyperthermia treatment combined with radiation is very effective in treatment of chest wall recurrences.
+A clinical study conducted by researchers showed a sharp difference in cancer response when previously radiated breast cancers recurrent in the chest wall were given both hyperthermia and radiation therapy as opposed to radiation therapy alone.
+Of those patients who received the combined therapy 68.2% received a complete response from the treatment, as compared to 23.5% who received a complete response from radiation therapy alone.

 Hyperthermia dramatically improves treatment results for chest wall recurrences by 44.7%.